kossiitkgp/docs/events/KWoC/mentor-manual.md

   contributions under the guidance of mentors who have the necessary experience.
 - KWoC is modeled to be an event similar to Google Summer of Code/Outreachy/Season of KDE/ Rails Girls Summer of Code/GirlScript Summer of Code and many similar programs.
-KWoC similarily, is aimed at introducing new students to the area and helping them make PRs.
+KWoC similarly, is aimed at introducing new students to the area and helping them make PRs.
   In fact, a first for many of them, and also gaining confidence which will help them continue their open-source journey.